 You can see that many probiotics for autoimmunity are in direct communication with intestinal epithelial cells to prevent leaky gut.
 Direct probiotic effects on the tight junction proteins by probiotics are not always required, however, to maintain barrier function in autoimmunity prevention and reaction inhibition.
 It is well known that pathogens, their constituents and their metabolic products can cause intestinal permeability.
 Probiotics also indirectly maintain barrier function and prevent bacterial translocation by inhibiting the ability of pathogens to establish themselves and cause intestinal permeability.
 Different probiotics have different capabilities as to how they achieve that objective, which is one of the reasons that the consistent intake of various probiotics and beneficial microbes is so important for health.

-Prevention of intestinal permeability, one of the components involved in the initiation of autoimmunity, can disable one of the arms of autoimmunity and lessen its deleterious effects.
+Prevention of intestinal permeability, one of the components involved in the initiation of autoimmunity, can disable one of the arms of autoimmunity.
 Probiotics, via various mechanisms, enhance the body’s efforts to maintain the intestinal-integrity aspect of the autoimmune triad.
-If you are predisposed to autoimmune diseases based on your genetics, it is of supreme importance that you maintain your intestinal barrier function with probiotics for autoimmunity, as well as other healthy lifestyle choices.
+If you are predisposed to autoimmune diseases based on your genetics, it is of supreme importance that you maintain your intestinal barrier function with probiotics for autoimmunity, as well as make other healthy lifestyle choices.

 (1) F.R.C.
 Costa et al. “Gut Microbiota Translocation to the Pancreatic Lymph Nodes Triggers NOD2 Activation and Contributes to T1D Onset,” JEM 213.7 (2016): 1223-1239.